Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 front

-4. The macroscopic dipole modulation equals the microscopic tunneling probability: A =
+The hemispherical power asymmetry amplitude equals the microscopic tunneling probability:

 3

-This prediction—derived from lattice topology alone with zero free parameters—falls
+The prediction, derived from lattice topology alone with zero free parameters, falls within

 References